 WGEA's Gender Equality diagnostic tool will help you pinpoint equality gaps in your organisation.

-Employer gender pay gaps and pay equity
+Employer gender pay gaps

 Increasing the number of women in leadership reduces the gender pay gap, improves profitability and productivity.